CezNicole/travel-tailor/README.md

 Home Page
 	• Contains form w/ the following elements:
-		○ Dropdown field for the selected Canadian province / territory ○ Dropdown field that contains travel date duration  of 3 days, 7 days, 15 days, or 30 days ○ Submit button called "Let's Travel" to trigger data display
+		○ Dropdown field for the selected Canadian province / territory ○ Calendar component that checks the season based on the selected month, and filters the data based on "Best Time To Visit" ○ Submit button called "Let's Travel" to trigger data display ○ When "Let's Travel" button is clicked, associated tourist attractions will be displayed, based on the selected province / territory

-Travel Recommendations Page
-	• When "Let's Travel" button is clicked:
-		○ Travel recommendations for must-visit places will be displayed

 ### Mockups